 Some students may not have access to advanced computers/software, internet access, or quiet places to study.
 Some may wish to keep their home environment private and turn off video during online courses.
 You can encourage engagement with brief reflective exercises and exit surveys.
 Anonymously ask about their access to technology.
 Ensure materials are accessible and mobile-friendly, such as PDFs.
 As you are designing activities and lessons for your fall courses, keep in mind that all meetings held in Zoom (or a similar platform) that include course content or student information are protected by the Family Educational Rights and Policy Act (FERPA).
 The Office of Diversity & Inclusion has also compiled a list of strategies and tips for creating equitable classrooms online.

-There are a variety of locations across campus where students may participate in online classes.
+There are several locations across campus for students to participate in online classes.

-- Many are the same spaces students gathered in before, such as computer labs and the library, all set up for social distancing.
+- Students may use the same spaces they gathered in before, such as computer labs and the library, which have been set up for social distancing.

 In all instances, students should use their personal devices to connect with the class (unless accessing a computer in a lab), wear earbuds to reduce disruptions for others, wear face coverings and follow social distancing.
 It is helpful if instructors remind students of the health and safety protocols, but you have no responsibility to enforce in those designated areas.